 Ben's Restaurant serves a delicious evening a la carte menu with dishes including Ben's Home Reared Lamb Tikka Cutlet, Pan Roast Fillet of Hake and Ben's Pulled Pork, Mushroom and Truffle Shortcrust Pie.

-Voted one of Britain's top 10 fine dining restaurants by TripAdvisor, Maison Bleue offers delightful French cuisine, complimented by an extensive wine list.
+Voted one of Britain's top 10 fine dining restaurants by TripAdvisor, Maison Bleue offers delightful French cuisine, complemented by an extensive wine list.

-Casa Del Mar offers Tapas and Mezze dishes alongside Mediterranean inspired main courses and desserts.
+Casa Del Mar offers Tapas and Mezze dishes alongside the Mediterranean inspired main courses and desserts.

 Visit Angel Hotel in Bury for a delicious afternoon tea.